Determinant/keytree.py/README.rst

   screen)
 - Use arbitrary UTF-8 string as your mnemonic ``./keytree.py --custom --save mykeystore.json``
 - Show Fuji testnet address format ``./keytree.py <your options> --hrp fuji``
-- Use Metamask's deriving algorithm: ``./keytree.py <your options>
-  --path "44'/60'/0'/0"`` or ``./keytree.py <your options> --metamask``.
-By default, ETH addresses/keys use AVAX's deriving path (AVAX C-Chain keys/addresses) instead of Metamask's.
-To treat the mnemonic in Metamask's way, use ``--path``.
-Whatever deriving path is used, the generated individual key-address pair is always valid Ethereum format.

 Caveat
 ------